PEOPLE RESPECT ME NOW Reading & Discussion

 Presented in association with THE STORY OF THE GUN

 In a world in which headlines about civilian mass shootings and gun-related deaths have become all too frequent, we continue to grapple with the question of why these attacks happen and how we might stop them.
-Join us for an evening with artists who confront these complex issues head-on in their work, beginning with a reading of excerpts from People Respect Me Now by acclaimed Swedish playwright and director Paula Stenström Öhman.
+Join us for an evening with artists who confront these complex issues head-on in their work, beginning with a reading of excerpts from People Respect Me Now by acclaimed Swedish playwright and director Paula Stenström Öhman, and directed by NJ Mitchell.
 Written in response to the Columbine tragedy by a dramatist with training in criminology, this piece explores issues of culpability, and asks: are these acts the result of male identities defined by aggression and violence, broken individuals and families, collapsing social safety nets, or something else entirely?

 Following the reading, we will engage in a facilitated panel discussion with Paula Stenström Öhman, her American counterparts, and policy experts looking to shed light on this complex matter.